 When I first visited Amsterdam back in 2011, a friend of mine told me: “Beware of the bikes!
 They are everywhere!”.
 A few minutes after I landed on Amsterdam Centraal, I realized what a good advice that was.
 Oh, gosh, so many bikes!
 During my regular stays in Amsterdam, I understood how practical and convenient they are and when I moved here I bought one immediately.
-However if you are visiting a Bike tour in Amsterdam is something you should add to your list.
+However, if you are visiting the city, an Amsterdam bike tour is something you should add to your list.

 Amsterdam – the bicycle capital of the world.

 Since bikes are so important and inevitable part of the everyday life in the Netherlands and the Dutch culture, I think that riding a bike is the best way to see Amsterdam and the areas around it.
-All that being said, it’s super easy to rent a bike Amsterdam.
+All that being said, it’s super easy to do an Amsterdam bike tour.

 We Bike Amsterdam offers city tours every day at 10 o’clock.
 The tour lasts around 3 hours and the meeting point is Dam Square (for private tours – check out their website).
 After we met with Thijs – our guide – and took the bikes, we headed to explore Amsterdam.